Combined methods for solving time-varying semilinear differential-algebraic equations with the use of spectral projectors and applications: Abstract

 \section{Abstract}

-Two combined numerical methods for solving time-varying semilinear differential-algebraic equations (DAEs) are obtained.
-The convergence and correctness of the methods are proved.
+Two combined methods for computing solutions of time-varying semilinear differential-algebraic equations (descriptor systems) are obtained.
 When constructing the methods, time-varying spectral projectors which can be found numerically are used.
-This enables to numerically solve the DAE in the original form without additional analytical transformations.
-To improve the accuracy of the second method, recalculation is used.
-The developed methods are applicable to the DAEs with the continuous nonlinear part which may not be differentiable in time, and the restrictions of the type of the global Lipschitz condition are not used in the presented theorems on the DAE global solvability and the convergence of the methods.
-This extends the scope of methods.
-The fulfillment of the conditions of the global solvability theorem ensures the existence of a unique exact solution on any given time interval, which enables to seek an approximate solution also on any time interval.
+This enables one to numerically solve the differential-algebraic equation (DAE) in the original form without additional analytical transformations.
+The convergence and correctness of the developed methods are proved.
+The methods are applicable to the semilinear DAEs with the continuous nonlinear part which may not be differentiable in time.
+The global Lipschitz condition and other conditions of this kind are not used in the presented theorems on the global solvability of DAEs and on the convergence of the methods.
+This extends the scope of the methods.
+The obtained theorems ensure both the existence of a unique global exact solution and the convergence of the methods, which enables one to compute an approximate solution on any given time interval.
 Numerical examples illustrating the capabilities of the methods and their effectiveness in various situations are provided.
-To demonstrate this, mathematical models of the dynamics of electrical circuits are considered.
-It is shown that the results of the theoretical and numerical analyses of these models are consistent. \keywords{Numerical method \and Differential-algebraic equation \and Implicit differential equation \and Degenerate operator \and Time-varying spectral projector \and Global dynamics} \subclass{65L80 \and 65L20 \and 34A09 \and 34A12 \and 47N40}
+To demonstrate the practical application of the obtained methods and theorems, the numerical and theoretical analyses of mathematical models of the dynamics of electric circuits are carried out.
+It is shown that their results are consistent.